Cooking On The Ranch

 New Mexico Pork Posole topped with sliced radishes and grated cheese.

 I wouldn’t think of celebrating the Fall season without a steamy bowl of this New Mexico posole recipe.
-And did you know posole is often served Christmas Eve in Mexico?
+And did you know pozole is often served Christmas Eve in Mexico?
 Served with tamales and a Southwestern Salad, it’s a festive meal.

-No matter how you serve it, naked or with toppings, you’re going to love every bite.
+No matter how you serve it, naked, or with toppings, you’re going to love every bite.

 And if you're looking to learn more about Colorado and New Mexico Chile Peppers and how to use them, don't miss my article on Chile vs Chili … Know The Difference.